gardener/etcd-druid/docs/development/etcd-network-latency.md

 ---

 # Network Latency analysis: `sn-etcd-sz` vs  `mn-etcd-sz` vs `mn-etcd-mz`
-This page captures the ETCD cluster latency analysis for below scenarios using the benchmark tool (build from [ETCD benchmark tool](https://github.com/seshachalam-yv/etcd)).
+This page captures the etcd cluster latency analysis for below scenarios using the benchmark tool (build from [etcd benchmark tool](https://github.com/seshachalam-yv/etcd)).

-`sn-etcd-sz` -> single-node ETCD single zone (Only single replica of etcd will be running)
+`sn-etcd-sz` -> single-node etcd single zone (Only single replica of etcd will be running)

-`mn-etcd-sz` -> multi-node ETCD single zone (Multiple replicas of etcd pods will be running across nodes in a single zone)
+`mn-etcd-sz` -> multi-node etcd single zone (Multiple replicas of etcd pods will be running across nodes in a single zone)

-`mn-etcd-mz` -> multi-node ETCD multi zone (Multiple replicas of etcd pods will be running across nodes in multiple zones)
+`mn-etcd-mz` -> multi-node etcd multi zone (Multiple replicas of etcd pods will be running across nodes in multiple zones)

 ## PUT Analysis